-- 1. Plagiarism, e.g. the submission of work that is not one's own or for which other credit has been obtained. - 2.
-Improper collaboration in group work. - 3.
-Copying or using unauthorized aids in tests and examinations.
+- 1. Plagiarism, e.g., the submission of work that is not one's own or for which other credit has been obtained. - 2.
+Improper collaboration in individual work. - 3.
+Using and contributing to unauthorized aids in assignments, tests, and examinations.